God cares about football. Can I get an "Amen"?

 ——

+I thought I would never write a post about God, football and Tim Tebow.
 I feel like this blog is an oasis from such debates.
 Last night, after my facebook and twitter were inundated with comments about God and Football and Tim Tebow, I watched a debate spark up around me as I stayed silent.
 This was not my fight.
 This was not my argument.
 I was going to keep my mouth shut.
 I watched as people argued about how God doesn’t care about football, how Tim Tebow is more of a show than a Christian, and how 316 yards in a game definitely could not be from God.
 I stayed silent.
 It wasn’t my debate.

 Then, as I began a conversation with my husband, I was SLAMMED with a realization.
 This is my debate.
 I have grown up around football.
 I watched my brother play, my sister cheer and my husband coach.
 My husband is a Christian.
 He is also a coach for a team playing tonight in the BCS National Championship game.
 God and football go hand-in-hand for him, since football is his job and his job is his calling from God.
 So yeah, I think this might be my debate.
 Not to mention I can throw a pretty solid spiral. ;-).